Content marketing might seem all the rage. Just produce blog posts or eBooks and new customers will find you. Right? Well, not quite.

 Using Survey Data For Content Production

-Since survey data is quantitative, that is, it has numbers, survey-based content usually takes life via original reports with charts and graphs.
+Survey data is quantitative.
+That is, it has numbers.
+As a result, survey-based content usually takes life via original reports with charts and graphs.
 This opens up a wide world of content opportunities.

 However, if your sample sizes are large enough, you can segment your data by unique respondent groups.
-With this slicing and dicing, you can create additional reports with more nuanced findings.
+This slicing and dicing lets you create additional reports with more nuanced findings.

 Of course, we would be remiss if we didn’t mention some inherent downsides of survey-based content.
 To begin with, you need ample sample sizes to create compelling content.
 This may be cost prohibitive or just not possible with niche audiences.
 Additionally, it assumes you know what questions to ask.
 If you’ve been in your space for a while, this isn’t a problem.
 But, if you’re in a new category or focusing on a new customer group, your newness may lead to asking the wrong types of questions.